smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Security and Compliance.md

 - Updated integrity verification section to reflect restricted field hashing and improved verification logic
 - Added new flowchart for integrity verification process with debug logging
 - Updated security measures section with enhanced hash verification details
+- Added new section on pseudonymization of audit events
+- Updated pseudonymization strategies section with database schema changes
+- Added documentation for unique constraint on original_id in pseudonym mapping table
 - Maintained existing structure while incorporating new pseudonymization features

 ## Table of Contents